UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

 1. Make up a name for the key so you know which computer it resides on.
 E.g. `rackham-darsync`
 1. Press the `Save` button.

-???- question "How does the adding the key look like?"
+???- question "What does the adding the key look like?"

     ![Click on 'Prove Indentity'](./img/pdc_prove_identity.png)